-15 And I just also want to say to the Commissioners, I thank you so much for the work, the hard 16 17 work that you have done.
+And I just also want to say to the Commissioners, I thank you so much for the work, the hard work that you have done.
 I respect each and every one of you.
-And for giving our girls a voice, for giving us a 18 voice, because it's -- without this inquiry we wouldn't 19 have this voice.
-And it's not a perfect system but how can 20 21 you perfect something that this is the first time that this has ever happened in, you know, dozens of years of a broken 22 23 system and all this heaviness on your shoulders.
-But you 24 are strong, amazing women.
-And I just applaud you for 25 allowing us to have a voice.
+And for giving our girls a voice, for giving us a voice, because it's -- without this inquiry we wouldn't have this voice.
+And it's not a perfect system but how can you perfect something that this is the first time that this has ever happened in, you know, dozens of years of a broken system and all this heaviness on your shoulders.
+But you are strong, amazing women.
+And I just applaud you for allowing us to have a voice.

-MS. STEPHANIE RADEK: My name's Stephanie 1 2 Radek.
+1 MS. STEPHANIE RADEK: My name's Stephanie 2 Radek.
 3 Tamara and I grew up together.
-The one 4 thing I do know is despite the intergenerational trauma that is so dominant within our society, I have many good 5 6 memories.
+The one 4 thing I do know is despite the intergenerational trauma 5 that is so dominant within our society, I have many good 6 memories.
 My mom, my auntie, my family tried.
-They tried and they tried hard.
-7 I remember as a child we all used to get 8 9 together and have these giant baseball teams.
-There was enough of us family members.
-We had two baseball teams 10 just family, aunties, uncles, cousins.
-And, you know, we'd 11 12 have fondues, which we need to do again.
-We had sleepovers.
-You know, the fondues, when we had them at our 13 house, all the kids would be kicked into the basement and 14 15 we'd play dark out.
+They tried 7 and they tried hard.
+8 I remember as a child we all used to get 9 together and have these giant baseball teams.
+There was 10 enough of us family members.
+We had two baseball teams 11 just family, aunties, uncles, cousins.
+And, you know, we'd 12 have fondues, which we need to do again.
+We had 13 sleepovers.
+You know, the fondues, when we had them at our 14 house, all the kids would be kicked into the basement and 15 we'd play dark out.
 And, you know, and Tamara was there.
-And boy, let me tell you, when Tamara walked into the room 16 she was something else.
+16 And boy, let me tell you, when Tamara walked into the room 17 she was something else.
 She was a firecracker.
-She was 17 amazing.
+She was 18 amazing.
 She was tall.
 She was beautiful.
-She had an 18 attitude on her like nobody I've ever met before, in a very 19

-20 good way.

-You know, I feel, like, despite the PTSD that I've even suffered as a result of my grandmother and my mother and my aunties and uncles through the Sixties Scoop, through residential schools, through the trauma that they went through, I commend my family for doing the best

-1 that they could.
-No family is perfect but there is no 2 other family like ours.
+She had an 19 attitude on her like nobody I've ever met before, in a very 20 good way.
+21 You know, I feel, like, despite the PTSD 22 that I've even suffered as a result of my grandmother and 23 my mother and my aunties and uncles through the Sixties 24 Scoop, through residential schools, through the trauma that they went through, I commend my family for doing the best that they could.
+No family is perfect but there is no the is no

-3 Tamara and I dealt with the same -- a 4 similar story.
+Tamara and I dealt with the same -- a similar story.
 I too -- it hit me hard when my parents split up at that age.
-Again, my mom did the best she could 5 6 but as a result of her mom not being able to teach her skills, my mom didn't have skills, therefore, I wasn't 7 taught skills.
-And Tamara and I walked a similar path as 8 9 we grew up.
+Again, my mom did the best she could but as a result of her mom not being able to teach her skills, my mom didn't have skills, therefore, I wasn't taught skills.
+And Tamara and I walked a similar path as we grew up.
 We kind of drifted apart but I, too, chose alcohol and drugs.
-I'm happy to say I am clean and sober 10 11 now.
+I'm happy to say I am clean and sober now.

 But to deal -- you know, without having that numbing agent, which is what I lived through today, which Tamara didn't have a chance.
 She was taken.
-She was -she's gone.
+She was -- she's gone.
 She didn't have the chance to try and work through things.